ashwini2004/Task-Manager/README.md

+#Task-Manager
-This is the master branch and it conatins two directories one for frontedend which is in Reactjs and other directory is of the backend which is in Django web framework
+This is the master branch and it conatins two directories One is for frontedend which is in Reactjs
+Other directory is of the backend which is in Django web framework